-Budget - Another important barrier are the continuous budget cuts of IT departments within Local Governments.
-Creating integrated environments and adopting modern technologies –be it cloud, artificial intelligence, IoT etc, requires significant investment, however the gains from optimising processes, reducing the legacy footprint with all its associated costs, and becoming overall more efficient and productive would soon offset the initial costs.
+- Budget - Another important barrier are the continuous budget cuts of IT departments within Local Governments.
+Creating integrated environments and adopting modern technologies –be it cloud, artificial intelligence, IoT etc., requires significant investment, however the gains from optimizing processes, reducing the legacy footprint with all its associated costs, and becoming overall more efficient and productive would soon offset the initial costs.

 Why Local Governments need digital transformation

-Increased automation – An urging matter for Local Government is the need for greater automation.
-By integrating their systems and applications, IT departments will be able to get rid of obsolete, time consuming processes, whilst automating and streamlining others.
-Decreasing the amount of manual processes that have been building up over the years, will in turn free up the time of staff to focus on more high priority tasks, reduce the risk of error from the manual process of data, and improve the overall experience of citizens.
+- Increased automation – An urging matter for Local Government is the need for greater automation.
+By integrating their systems and applications, IT departments will be able to get rid of obsolete, time-consuming processes, whilst automating and streamlining others.
+Decreasing the number of manual processes that have been building up over the years, will in turn free up the time of staff to focus on more high priority tasks, reduce the risk of error from the manual process of data, and improve the overall experience of citizens.

-Data security – Research shows that Local Governments are not increasing their investment into cyber-security, although the number of cyberattacks is increasing.
-With hackers becoming more sophisticated and bold, Local Governments need to be prepared for potential security breaches.
-A cyberattack can be extremely disruptive to day to day operations, whereas data breaches could be detrimental as authorities hold some of the most sensitive data.
+- Data security – Research shows that Local Governments are not increasing their investment into cyber-security, although the number of cyberattacks is increasing.
+With hackers becoming more sophisticated and bolder, Local Governments need to be prepared for potential security breaches.
+A cyberattack can be extremely disruptive to day-to-day operations, whereas data breaches could be detrimental as authorities hold some of the most sensitive data.
 Today, Local Governments need new, intelligent tools and methods to prevent, detect and terminate cyberattacks in real-time.
-Machine Learning and algorithm techniques can analyse logs, system reports, network packets, flows and files, and uncover deviations from established patterns of behaviour, highlighting those that could pose a security threat to the organisation.
+Machine Learning and algorithm techniques can analyze logs, system reports, network packets, flows and files, and uncover deviations from established patterns of behavior, highlighting those that could pose a security threat to the organization.

-The majority of Local Government organisations are too far behind in the digital transformation journey.
-It’s time to move away from legacy systems and processes, and bring their operation and services to the 21st century.
-To be able to save money in the long run local governments will need to invest now in the modernisation of their infrastructure and the upskilling of their employees.
+The majority of Local Government organizations are too far behind in the digital transformation journey.
+It’s time to move away from legacy systems and processes and bring their operation and services to the 21st century.
+To be able to save money in the long run local governments will need to invest now in the modernization of their infrastructure and the upskilling of their employees.